speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 - Running MLIR code with **mlir-cpu-runner**
 - Setting up the testing infrastructure with **CMake**

+---

+## 📝 A Note on Testing Infrastructure

+This tutorial teaches the current state of the art: **lit** and **FileCheck**, the standard testing tools used throughout the LLVM/MLIR ecosystem.
+They're simple, universal, and well-established.
+You'll use them extensively in MLIR development.

+However, if you value strongly-typed verification and semantic correctness guarantees, you might be interested in alternative approaches being developed.
+The **[Fidelity Framework](https://speakez.tech/blog/)** anticipates a different path, using parser combinators, semantic graphs, and proof-carrying compilation to verify transformations at a deeper level than text-pattern matching allows.

+**For those curious about the future:**
+- **[Verifying F#](https://speakez.tech/blog/verifying-fsharp/)** - Formal verification in functional languages
+- **[Hyping Hypergraphs](https://speakez.tech/blog/hyping-hypergraphs/)** - Semantic structures beyond ASTs
+- **[Proof-Aware Compilation](https://speakez.tech/blog/proof-aware-compilation/)** - How F* proofs travel through MLIR
+- **[MLIR Testing with Teeth](https://speakez.tech/blog/mlir-testing-with-teeth/)** - Why typed verification matters

+This tutorial focuses on **understanding MLIR as it exists today**.
+The Fidelity Framework represents a complementary vision for where compiler verification might go in the future.
+Both perspectives have value: lit/FileCheck for pragmatic, universal testing; typed verification for semantic correctness proofs.

+Now, let's dive into how MLIR testing works in practice.

+---

 ## 📖 Understanding Dialects and Lowering: The Core of MLIR

 If Tutorial 01 was about setup and philosophy, Tutorial 02 is where MLIR's design starts to **make sense**.
 You'll see why progressive lowering isn't just a nice idea, it's a practical necessity that makes sophisticated optimizations possible.